datajerk/ctf-write-ups/csictf2020/smash/README.md

 `ralloac+9` at offset `29` (just count down from `blah`), looks like a good target, so I went with that.

-> BTW, `realloc+215` worked for me locally, but not remotely--differences in libc versions used.
-The larger the offset to the libc call (`215` in this case) the greater the probably of difference between libc versions.
-The `realloc` just below `blah` is perfect, but that will be overwritten with the format-string exploit.
+> BTW, `realloc+215` worked for me locally (Ubuntu 18), but not remotely--differences in libc versions used (`realloc+294`).
+The larger the offset within the libc call (`215` in this case) the greater the probably of difference between libc versions.
 Because of this I added a 2nd exploit to show how to leak from the GOT as an alternative.

 This is all we need.